-Having all of the above qualities does not exempt you from being compassionate.
+Having all the above qualities does not exempt you from being compassionate.
 To effectively influence anyone, they must also know that you care.
-We’ve all heard the familiar adage coined by Theodore Roosevelt, “People don’t care how much you know until they how much you care.”
-This sentiment especially rings true when it comes to influence.
+We’ve all heard the familiar adage coined by Theodore Roosevelt, “People don’t care how much you know until they know how much you care.”
+This sentiment rings especially true when it comes to influence.

 It’s one of the main reasons that Oprah Winfrey, for example, has become such a beloved celebrity.
 While she has contributed a great deal of thought leadership over the years, people have come to love and admire her even more because of her compassion for others, vividly demonstrated through philanthropy.
 She really cares about people, and her compassion has made raving fans of the masses as a result.